Hindu Weddings in Greece

 On the day of the wedding, the ceremony starts with Jaimala, a ceremony in which the couple exchanges flower garlands in the presence of their family members and friends.
 This ceremony is followed by Kanyadaan.
 Among all the day’s wedding rites, Kanyadaan is the most significant rite.
 Kanyadaan means giving away the virgin.
 Kanyadaan is the rite during which the father of the bride’s hands over his daughter to the groom, who is considered to be the form of Lord Vishnu at the moment of marriage.

 After Kanyadaan rite, Mangalpheras follows.
 This rite takes place around the fire.
 The bride and the groom also take seven vows called Saptapadi.
 These vows symbolize wealth, nourishment, sharing, children, growth, eternity and friendship.
 For every quality, the bride and the groom take one step around the holy fire.
 This rite is followed by the groom placing vermilion or sindoor in the bride’s hair parting.
 Then he ties mangalsutra around the neck of the bride.

 An important part of every wedding ceremony in India is the post-wedding rite.

 The joy and happiness don’t just end with the departure of the bride to her husband’s house.
 Post wedding ceremony consists of vidaai and reception.
-Vidaai ceremony is the event where the bride leaves her family’s home to join groom’s family.
-When the bride and the groom arrive home, groom’s mother welcomes them with an aarti.
+Vidaai ceremony is the event where the bride leaves her family’s home to join the groom’s family.
+When the bride and the groom arrive home, the groom’s mother welcomes them with an aarti.

 Find us also on Facebook at https://www.facebook.com/WeddingInGreece